whytekieran/Minesweeper-UWP-App/README.md

 score menu from the list on the previous page.
 It then passes this index into the ScoreOrganizerViewModel (described further down) which then takes over.
 GameDetailsPasser.cs | This class has two instance variables for score and grid size.
 It is used to pass game information from the game page to the set high score page once the user has won a game.
+HighScoreType.cs | A very basic class with an instance variable of string type used to bind score menu options to a list item source in the high score menu page.
+IndexPasser.cs | A  basic class like the one previous with one instance variable of int type used to pass the selected index of a list box to the next page.

 describe the back end, c# classes used for the game and MVVM